homelabos/homelabos/docs/software/duplicati.md

 ## Access

+> Note: The password for Duplicati is configured to use the `default_password` set during the initail `make config` (which is then subsequently stored in vault.yml)

 It is available at [https://{% if duplicati.domain %}{{ duplicati.domain }}{% else %}{{ duplicati.subdomain + "." + domain }}{% endif %}/](https://{% if duplicati.domain %}{{ duplicati.domain }}{% else %}{{ duplicati.subdomain + "." + domain }}{% endif %}/) or [http://{% if duplicati.domain %}{{ duplicati.domain }}{% else %}{{ duplicati.subdomain + "." + domain }}{% endif %}/](http://{% if duplicati.domain %}{{ duplicati.domain }}{% else %}{{ duplicati.subdomain + "." + domain }}{% endif %}/)

 {% if enable_tor %}